BurakYs/bot-template/README.md

 # 🤖 Discord Bot Template

-A template for creating Discord bots with Discord.js
+A template for creating Discord bots with Discord.js using TypeScript

 ## 📦 Installation